 |Apple Health App||228.0|

+We started testing these devices against one another for accuracy out of a desire to better help our clients when evaluating trackers and from simple curiosity.
 What we found was that, while some were better at accurately tracking running on a treadmill, they were all accurate enough to run a successful challenge and be confident of a fair outcome.

 In the next and final article in this series, I will discuss some of the findings as they relate to specific tracker manufacturers and devices.<< Prev Next >>